ansipes/mejo-187/content/project/one.md

 Go to prototype view and start with your mobile wireframes.
 Connect the homepage frame to the interior pages and back.
 Link to other art boards as needed to demonstrate the functionality of hamburger menus, carousels, animation, etc. Then do the same for the desktop wireframes, mobile prototypes, and desktop prototypes.

 I highly recommend wiring all of your home pages up to the Style Tile.
-Basically, I just add three terms to my Style Tile:
+Basically, I just add four terms to my Style Tile:

 - Mobile Wireframe
 - Mobile Prototype
 - Desktop Wireframe
 - Desktop Prototype

+Then I link each of those individual terms to the home page of each respective set of art boards.
 By doing this, you can share your entire project as just one link, instead of four separate links.

 ### Writeup